Future-Proof Your Enterprise eCommerce Stack with Spree Commerce

 Extensibility on SaaS platforms means “install an app and hope it keeps working.”
 Extensibility on Spree means clean extension points that don’t require modifying core code.

-The event-driven architecture with webhooks sends real-time HTTP notifications to external services when events occur — orders completed, products updated, customers created.
-Dependency injection lets you swap core services — serializers, calculators, workflows — without forking the codebase.
-The Storefront API and Platform API provide complete programmatic access to every commerce operation.
+The event-driven architecture with webhooks sends real-time HTTP notifications to external services when events occur (orders completed, products updated, customers created).
+Dependency injection lets you swap core services (serializers, calculators, workflows) without forking the codebase.
+The REST API provides complete programmatic access to every commerce operation.

 Enterprise Security Is Built into the Architecture